microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationcounts.md

 Pre-authenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header to download.

-The CSV file has the following properties.
+The CSV file has the following headers for columns.

 | Property            |
 | :------------------ |